Assignment 5: Keyboard and Simple Shell

 In lab 5, you got a start on implementing ps2_read function.
 Copy that work into ps2.c now.
 The entire PS/2 protocol rests on this cornerstone, so your first task is to finish it off and ensure it is reliable and robust.

 A PS/2 scancode is an 11-bit packet organized in 8-odd-1 format.
 The first bit, the start bit, is low.
 The next 8 bits are data bits, least significant bit first.
 The following bit is a parity bit.
 The PS/2 protocol uses odd parity, which means that there should be an odd count of on bits in the data and parity bits.
 The 11th and final bit is the stop bit, which is always high.
-The return value from ps2_read is the 8 data bits.
+The return value from ps2_read is the 8 data bits, represented using the type uint8_t.

 PS/2 Packet Format